feast-dev/feast-workshop/module_0/README.md

 ```

 # Exploring the data
 We've made some dummy data for this workshop in `infra/driver_stats.parquet`.
 Let's dive into what the data looks like.
-You can run the following in a Jupyter notebook in this directory:
+You can follow along in [explore_data.ipynb](explore_data.ipynb):

 ```python
 import pandas as pd